Laura Mvula: Sing to the Moon

 The daughter of French and Haitian parents and based on the East Coast, Salvant is new to my ears, but apparently Wynton Marsalis, Ben Ratliff of the New York Times, and Dee Dee Bridgewater, Kurt Elling, Al Jarreau and others who voted her the winner of the prestigious Thelonious Monk Jazz Competition Award got there first.
 Like Marquez, her voice sounds like it’s been passed through dark velvet, and her phrasing and style will catch you as well.
 I will feature two songs of hers, one from her own album, the other one where she guests with French pianist Jacky Terrasson on his new album Gouache (watercolor).

 Rose and the Nightingale: Spirit of the Garden (featuring Laila Biali)

-A chamberistic new cd by a quartet of talented musicians, named after an Oscar Wilde story.
+A chamberistic new album by a quartet of talented musicians, named after an Oscar Wilde story.
 I was familiar with pianist & vocalist from her earlier album, which I featured in the past.
-This lovely cd has grown on me.
+This lovely album has grown on me.
 I also like Laila’s own albums; she does a great version of “Woodstock” as well as “Nature Boy”.

 Ana Moura: Desfado

 With guest performances with the Rolling Stones and Prince an avid fan, I suppose it was inevitable that the great young fado stylist would make a crossover record.
 The new album was produced by veteran Larry Klein, and features a nice version of Joni Mitchell’s “A Case of You” and a cut with Herbie Hancock.
 For fado purists, there’s also a good dose of traditional and contemporary fado as well.